laborci/kuli/README.md

 ### Arguments

 You can define your arguments in the `arguments` section.
-All values you define are small twig fragments, you can use all the ENV variables or previously defined arguments here.
+All values you define will be small twig fragments.
+All the `ENV` variables or previously defined arguments can be used here.

 #### string

-If the value is a `string` it will be used, but not asked.
-Like `class` argument above.
+If the value is a `string` then it will be used but not asked.
+Just like the `class` argument above.

 #### null